DavidCain/bibliophile-frontend/README.md

 made (all detailed in the [bibliophile][bibliophile] repo).

 ## Build improvements
-- Unit tests
+- Expand unit test coverage
 - Code coverage
 - Better TypeScript support for Vue
-- CI (GitHub Actions probably)

 ## Miscellaneous improvements
 - Tell axios that api.dcain.me is okay with CORS